keik/slickgrid-colgroup-plugin/README.md

 Register plugin:

 ```
-grid.registerPlugin(new Slick.Plugins.ColGroup());
+grid.registerPlugin(new Slick.Plugins.ColGroup())
 ```

-To specify a colmun group, extend the column definition to add `children` property with array value, like so:
+To specify a colmun group structure, extend the column definition to add `children` property with array value, like so:

 ```
 var columns = [